-NOTE: To maintain full time status, international graduate students must take eight (8) credit hours per semester.
+NOTE: To maintain full time status, international graduate students must take at least eight (8) credit hours per semester.

-Most student inquire as to how many classes they should take when they have an assistantship.
+Most students inquire as to how many classes they should take when they have an assistantship.
 Table 4.2 provides some recommendations as to how many credit hours are typical when also working as a teaching or research assistant.

-Assistantship Load Recommended Course Load Assumes /2-time is - equivalent 20 working / 4 -time assistant 12 to 15 cr. hrs. - hours. / 2 -time assistant 9 to 12 cr. hrs. - nours. / 4 -time assistant 6 to 9 cr. hrs.
-NOTE: A candidate for the
+Assistantship Load Recommended Course Load Assumes 1 / 2 -time is 1 / 4 -time assistant 12 to 15 cr. hrs. hours 1 / 2 -time assistant 9 to 12 cr. hrs. - nours.
+3 ⁄4-time assistant 6 to 9 cr. hrs.